Top 15 Non-Clinical Healthcare Jobs

 If you have prior experience in the healthcare industry, you can bring critical insight into how to improve some of the systems and processes that exist within the healthcare industry.The good news is that you don’t always need to have prior clinical experience or prior healthcare experience to become a Quality Improvement Coordinator, because an inexperienced individual can always bring some helpful insight into how to improve some of the systems that are in place.

 For instance, if you were a Quality Improvement Manager in another industry, then you can transfer that skill and experience to the healthcare industry with little issue.

 According to ZipRecruiter, Quality Improvement Coordinators typically earn between $41,000/yr to $84,000/yr.

 9. Medical Secretary

 This is one of the most in-demand non-clinical healthcare jobs today.
 A good medical secretary will need to have a bachelor’s degree, or continuing education classes specific to the field.
+As with any other career, the more education you have the better off you’ll be.
 The more education you have backing you, the better your chance of landing that dream job in a hospital, clinic, or physician’s private practice.